CaptainArgonut24/Game3023Fall2025DevLogs/README.md

 - User data loading (save data) may fail intermittently.
 - Multiple inventory panels at once may break layout logic.
 - Slot assignment can sometimes feel inconsistent.
+- Some items merge depending on the image when moving them to another slot with another item.

 ---